Docs / Meeting Recording / Whisper Models

 Model comparison

-Model Size Speed Accuracy Best for
+Model Size RAM needed Accuracy Best for

-Downloading a model
+Downloading a local model

 Open Settings